TheThingKnownAsKit/obsidian-vaults/Personal/Book of Hours/Work Stations/Long Tower Study Fireplace.md

 > [!info] Info
 >
-> Lodge Fireplace
+> Long Tower Study Fireplace
-> Fire always accepts gifts.
-And boils the kettle for tea.
+> The fireplace doesn't exactly warm the room, but it keeps the chill more or less at bay.
 >
 > **Required Input:** Soul, Thing
 > **Accepted Forms:**